matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 ### Evidence

-Studies in _Accelerate_ show that simplifying architectures and streamlining technical and organisational processes reduce lead times and increase deployment frequency — proving that leaner, less bureaucratic systems deliver faster and more reliably.
+Overprocessing adds unnecessary complexity, which directly increases **Lead Times for Changes** and can contribute to a higher **Change Failure Rate**.
+Studies in _Accelerate_ show that simplifying architectures and streamlining technical and organisational processes reduce lead times and increase **Deployment Frequency** — proving that leaner, less bureaucratic systems deliver faster and more reliably.

 ## 7. Defects (Furyō)

 Defects are the most visible waste — bugs, outages, regressions, or rework.
-But beneath every defect lies a deeper issue: a missed learning opportunity earlier in the process.
+But every defect is a symptom of a deeper process failure—a flaw in testing, a gap in understanding, or a rushed review.

 The later an error surfaces, the more expensive it becomes.
 Each missed test, unchecked assumption, or rushed review compounds until failure becomes inevitable.